polydbms/sheetreader-duckdb/README.md

-# Sheetreader DuckDB extension
+# SheetReader DuckDB extension

-This DuckDB extension, Sheetreader, allows you to read .XLSX files by using https://github.com/polydbms/sheetreader-core.
+This DuckDB extension, SheetReader, allows you to read .XLSX files by using https://github.com/polydbms/sheetreader-core.

 ---